 At our dental specialty office in Roslyn, we perform root canal treatments with accuracy and meticulous care.
 Removing infection is efficient and thorough with our rotary endodontic equipment, and we can effectively prepare the root canal for treatment with the use of vibrating ultrasonic handpieces.
 Our endodontists are even trained in Biolase technology for water laser treatment and debridement of root canals.
 After removing the damaged nerves and sterilizing the tooth, we fill the root canal with thermoplastic gutta-percha, an advanced filling material that conforms to the exact shape of your root canal with the use of heat.
 After sealing the cleaned root canal to prevent infection, a porcelain restoration such as a crown replaces the damaged tooth structure so that your tooth will function optimally.

-Call (516) 869-0111 to contact our endodontic specialty office conveniently located in downtown Roslyn.
+Call (516) 869-0111 to contact our Long Island endodontic specialty office conveniently located in downtown Roslyn.
 Drs.
 Goziker and Bruckner treat a variety of endodontic conditions with compassionate dental care.
 We proudly serve patients from Roslyn, Manhasset, Port Washington, Great Neck, Glen Cove, Albertson, Lake Success, New Hyde Park, Mineola, and the surrounding communities.

 M - F 8:30am to 6:30pm